 Virender Sehwag could have been forgiven a few nerves as he moved to within five runs of becoming the first Indian to score a Test triple, with his idol standing at the non-striker’s end.
 But then Viru’s mind has never really worked like that.
-“When I was on 295, before Saqlain Mushtaq bowled, I told Sachin that whether it was slow, fast or whatever, I would step out and hit him for six,” Sehwag told AOC in 2014.
+“When I was on 295, before Saqlain Mushtaq bowled, I told Sachin that whether it was slow, fast or whatever, I would step out and hit him for six,” Sehwag said in 2014.
 “I said, ‘Whatever will happen, will happen.
 I don’t care, I want to hit a six now’.”
 And that’s what he did, taking two steps down the wicket and launching Saqlain over cow to bring up Test cricket’s fastest triple.
 He’d break his own record four years later.

 9. HOT TO TROTT

 Forget your talk of big bats; it’s all about the motion in the ocean.
 Back in 1899, Albert Trott smashed Monty Noble over the Lord’s pavilion and into the racquet courts.
 Bosh.
 It was the first time such a hit had ever been achieved – and it hasn’t been replicated.
 Not by Beefy, not by Viv, not by Afridi.
 Judging by an interview with Boy’s Own, Trott was pretty chuffed with his efforts.
 “Noble was bowling, and sending the balls down in pretty good style, and at last I struck at one.
 I was not very sure about it; and the next thing I saw was the ball looking like a pea in the air, and I learned then that it had just touched a chimney and nearly gone out of the ground.”
 Noble had him caught at third-man soon after attempting another big ‘un so he’s the real winner.